AndreaN33/EECS301-Lab1/Lab1-Guide/FrustrationLab-Guide.md

 ## Frustration Module Instantiation

-The **Lab1\_Frustration\_Module** was included with the framework code and was added to the project during the project creation in the Quartus Tutorial.
-The module code is in the file `Lab1_Frustration_Module.v`.
+The **Lab1\_Frustration\_Module** was included with the framework code in the file `Lab1_Frustration_Module.v`.
+This module, which has numerous bugs, will be added to the project and used to demonstrate common compiler issues.

 FPGA designs are hierarchical and, by convention, the top most module in the design will be called the **Top Level** module.
 For the Lab 1 Project this module is called **EECS301\_Lab1\_TopLevel**.
 Modules and hierarchical design will be covered more in the next lab.
-For now, we simply need to uncomment the module instantiation already provided in the top level module.
+For now, we simply need to uncomment the module instantiation already provided in the top level module, then start the debugging process.

 ### Assignment Steps:

-1. If not already open, open the Lab 1 Project, `EECS301_Lab1_TopLevel.qsf`, created during the Quartus tutorial.
+1. If not already open, open the Lab 1 Project (the project file is named `EECS301_Lab1_TopLevel.qsf`) which was created during the Quartus Tutorial.

 	:warning: **WARNING:** Make sure to use **Open Project...** instead of **Open...** from the **File** menu.  **Open** will open just the file whereas **Open Project** loads the entire project.